Kingfrankbob/Pling-Ponger/README.md

 It then iterates itself onto the canvas and moves accordingly hiding its tracks.
 To end it catches an IndexOutOfBounds Exception and determins the winner from there :)
 ### Canvas
 A 30 Long 10 tall array.
+### Current bot mode
+it changes every round, may add another difficulty other than impossible LMFAO

 ## Extras
 Have fun with this simple game, I am thinking about implementing an ai!